hlqviet/remitano/README.md

 ## Prerequisites

-1. This project was developed on WSL2 (Ubuntu LTS 22.04) but may work on macOS and Windows
+1. This project was developed under WSL2 (Ubuntu LTS 22.04) but may work on macOS and Windows
 2. Node.js version >= 18 (LTS preferred)
 3. A free [RapidAPI](https://rapidapi.com/) account